-We are a student-led academic organization that allows students to explore the interdisciplinary field of Neuroscience.
-We invite guest researchers to teach at club meetings and participate in events that bring science to the community.
+We are a student-led academic organization that allows students to explore the interdisciplinary field of Neuroscience while making connections with their peers and leaders in the field.
+We invite guest researchers to share their research with members, hold events that encourage camaraderie among neuroscience students, and participate in events that bring science to the community.
 We participate in activities such as:

-- Virginia Science Festival- At the festival we engage with adults and children in basic fundamentals of neuroscience.
-We use various demonstrations such as spiker boxes to measure action potentials while arm wrestling and a tea tasting that blocks sweet receptors.
+- Virginia Science Festival- A festival where we use various demonstrations to engage adults and children in basic fundamentals of neuroscience.
+Demonstrations include spiker boxes to measure action potentials while arm wrestling and a tea tasting that blocks sweet receptors.

-- Harald Sontheimer - I.D.
-Wilson Chair and Professor
+- Harald Sontheimer - Professor of School of Neuroscience

 - Michael Scott - Assistant Professor of Pharmacology at University of Virginia Medical School

 - Sheryl Ball - Assistant Professor of Neuroeconomics at Virginia Tech

 - Michael Fox - Director of School of Neuroscience

 - Mark Witcher - Neurosurgeon, Carilion Medical Center